raspberrypilearning/astro-pi-flight-case-mk2/en/step_8.md

 --- task ---

-Only 3 of the individual wire strabds are needed, so snip off the two redundent ones.
-Make sure you have the oriented correctly the PIR and that you only snip the strands that are not needed.
+Only 3 of the individual wire strands are needed, so snip off the two redundant ones.
+Make sure you have the oriented correctly the PIR and that you only snip the strands that are not needed (shown in red below).

 ![Labelled photo indicating that the 2nd and 3rd wires from the left, when looking at the back of the PIR PCB, should be cut](images/PIR_wires_snip_labels.jpg)